How much do Connect Homes cost?

 Does Connect Homes install solar panels?

-Yes.
-We can design a solar array for you and install it at the same time that the home is constructed.
-Normally, we design roof-mount solar electric, but depending on your needs and land, ground mount solar electric or solar hot water may be more appropriate.
-Many of our clients choose to make the home “solar ready” where we provide conduit from the utility room up to the roof, so a separate solar company can easily install panels, wiring, and the inverter.
+No. However, many of our clients choose to make the home “solar ready” where we provide conduit from the utility room up to the roof, so a separate solar company can easily install panels, wiring, and the inverter.

 What type of foundation does a Connect Home have?

 Our steel-framed modules are permanently attached to a reinforced concrete system of stem walls and piers.
 Steel weld plates are embedded into the foundation.
 After the modules are delivered, the floor beams of the modules get welded to these steel plates.
 Below our homes is a crawl space where utilities run and can be easily accessed in the future.
-The photo below shows our typical foundation system prior to module installation:

 If our typical foundation system cannot work on your site due to slope, soil condition, or other reason, a custom foundation system can be designed by the structural engineer.
+However, our utilities run under the home in the crawlspace, so perimeter stem walls must be part of the foundation design.

 Do you design and build landscapes along with the home?

-We don’t do the design, but we are happy to recommend and work with a landscape architect so that the design of decks, hardscape and softscape can be coordinated.
+No. However, we are happy to recommend and work with a landscape architect so that the design of decks, hardscape and softscape can be coordinated.
 This is actually our preferred approach because everything can be envisioned as a unified whole.